Congenital dyserythropoietic anemia type I: Presentation

 Many affected individuals have yellowing of the skin and eyes (jaundice) and an enlarged liver and spleen (hepatosplenomegaly).
 This condition also causes the body to absorb too much iron, which builds up and can damage tissues and organs.
 In particular, iron overload can lead to an abnormal heart rhythm (arrhythmia), congestive heart failure, diabetes, and chronic liver disease (cirrhosis).
-Rarely, people with CDA type I are born with skeletal abnormalities, most often involving the fingers and/or toes.
+Rarely, people with CDA type I are born with skeletal abnormalities, most often involving the fingers and toes.

 Genetics

-CDA type I is transmitted by both parents autosomal recessively and usually results from mutations in the CDAN1 gene.
+CDA type I, an autosomal recessive disorder, is transmitted by both parents and usually results from mutations in the CDAN1 gene.
 Little is known about the function of this gene, and it is unclear how mutations cause the characteristic features of CDA type I. Some people with this condition do not have identified mutations in the CDAN1 gene, leading researchers to believe that mutations in at least one other gene can also cause this form of the disorder.